Dīgha Nikāya

 and despair.

-Thus is the coming to be of this whole heap of pain.
+Thus is that which give rise to this whole heap of pain.

 This is what I have said.